 - Get your photo at Ba Na Hills

-Hoi An’s ancient town is one of the best well-preserved Southeast Asian trading port towns with history dating back to the 15th through 19th centuries.
+Hoi An’s ancient town is one of the best preserved Southeast Asian trading port towns with history dating back to the 15th through 19th centuries.

-Hoi An is a top place to visit in Vietnam due to its stunning yellow buildings as well as numerous tailors, restaurants and coffee shops.
+Hoi An is one of the top places to visit in Vietnam due to its extremely photogenic yellow houses with wooden shutters, colorful lanterns and numerous tailors.

-Personally, we found Hoi An to be one of the most interesting cities in Vietnam because it has a vibrant feel with many historical sites, delicious restaurants, beaches and a bouncing nightlife.
+We found Hoi An to be one of our favorite cities in Vietnam because it’s a vibrant place filled with beautiful architecture, amazing cafes and endless photo opportunities.

 - Take a photo of the Japanese Bridge